The Leon Fink scholarship for Middle Eastern Studies Short Courses at the Hebrew University of Jerusalem July 2018

 The Scholarship will be awarded to one Australian applicant on the basis of excellence in their studies, promise of distinction in their chosen fields of specialisation, as well as on qualities of mind, intellect and character, which would enable the recipient to benefit from the opportunity to study in Israel that is afforded by this scholarship.
 The scholarship is subject to acceptance by the Hebrew University’s Rothberg International School.

 The successful candidate will be eligible to apply the scholarship to any one of the listed courses.
 The application must be submitted online to the Australian Friends of the Hebrew University office in Sydney, by May 1st, 2018.

 Candidates will be notified towards the end of May of the status of their application.

-buy modafinil com Stipend and Tenability
+enter site Stipend and Tenability

 The Scholarship will be paid to the Hebrew University and will cover the tuition and housing costs of one of the courses listed below.
 In addition, the student will receive up to the amount of AUD 1,000 towards their living expenses during the course of their studies.
 The scholarship requires approval of the Australian Friends Academic Committee.

 1. Conflict Resolution from Theory to Practice: Israel as a Case Study.
 July 2 – 26, 2018

 The Arab-Israeli conflict will be examined in the context of current practices and theories relating to conflict resolution.
 The course will provide students with a broad perspective on the Israeli-Arab conflict, focusing on Israeli society, and exploring both academic research and practical experience on one of the most influential conflicts of our time.